znti/react-i18n/README.md

 ## How to use

 The protagonist of this library is the `LanguageProvider` component.
-It provide the language settings to its component tree.<br>
+It sources the language settings to its component tree.<br>
 Once a provider is set, its children have access to the language settings through the `useActiveLanguage` and `useAvailableLanguages` hooks.

 Their details are listed below.